cboydstun/quiz-api/Queries.md

 # Question Queries and Mutations

-# Create a new question (requires editor permission or higher) x
+# Create a new question (requires editor permission or higher) ✅

 ```graphql
 mutation CreateQuestion {